OFF MARKET

 Property Details for 54 Monkleys Rd, Millers Forest

-54 Monkleys Rd, Millers Forest is a 5 bedroom, 4 bathroom House.
+54 Monkleys Rd, Millers Forest is a 5 bedroom, 4 bathroom House with 4 parking spaces.
+The property has a land size of 164400m2.
 While the property is not currently for sale or for rent, it was last sold in November 2017.

 Building Type